The Market Price of Risk for Delivery Periods: Pricing Swaps and Options in Electricity Markets: Electricity Options

 The delivery dependent seasonality model is able to incorporate delivery dependent effects, while being highly tractable and fast to implement.
-In Figure \ref{fi:OptionPrices_IV_FS_QQ}, we visualize the option prices over the last trading month based on the parameters in Table \ref{tab:1} and \ref{tab:2}.
+In Figure \ref{fi:OptionPrices_Effects_QQ} (c), we visualize the call option prices over the last two trading months based on the parameters in Tables \ref{tab:1} and \ref{tab:1_FanelliSchmeck}.
 For the calculations, we use the analytical solutions for $\Psi_{01}, \Psi_{02}, \Psi_{11}$, and $\Psi_{12}$.
-As before, numerical integration leads to the desired option price for each considered strike.
+As before, numerical integration leads to the desired call option price for each considered strike.
+We observe that the call option prices slightly increase for higher swap volatility values $(a,b)$ for $K=52$.

-As a result, the option prices are decreasing with an increasing strike price.
-Furthermore, the option prices are decreasing over time for all strikes.